 - Lack of flexibility: These pre-measured forms of detergent don’t offer any customization.
 This makes them less effective for heavily-soiled loads or too abrasive for more delicate dishware.

 Considering the above information, Sub-Zero generally recommends powder options as the best detergent for Cove dishwasher performance.
 However, selecting the right wash cycle and customizing your detergent amounts can further enhance cleaning power.

 Here’s how to customize your wash cycles and detergent for cleaner dishes:

 - Normal-heavy loads: Use 2 Tbsps of powdered detergent.
 Our dishwasher loading tips and the higher temperatures of the Sani Rinse or Extended Dry cycles can also improve cleaning for heavily-soiled loads.

 - China and crystal: Add ½ Tbsp of detergent and load items on the top rack only.
 Utilize the China/crystal setting and the Extended Dry option for better rinsing.

-- Plastics: Pour 1 Tbsp of detergent in the dispenser and place items on the top rack.
-Use the Plastic setting with a High Temperature wash and/or Extended Dry option for better drying of plastic items.
+- Plastics: Pour 1 Tbsp of detergent into the dispenser and place items on the top rack.
+Use the Plastic setting with a High-Temperature wash and/or Extended Dry option for better drying of plastic items.

 The professionals at Don Bacon Appliance Service are your Cove dishwasher experts.
 Contact us for all your Sub-Zero, Cove, and Wolf product needs.